-What to look for in a vendor
+What to Look for in a Vendor

-To get started on right foot, make sure your vendor has a solid track record for opening clinics on time and within budget.
+To get started on the right foot, make sure your vendor has a solid track record for opening clinics on time and within budget.
 Your clinic implementation sets the tone for the perception of clinic performance.
 Delays and chaos are not soon forgotten, while solid project management inspires confidence and trust.
 That trust, in turn, makes the clinic experience smoother for everyone once the doors open.
 Ask your vendor how they involve employees during implementation so they are informed and excited to use the clinic.

 In summary – you don’t need to have a lot to get started with the right vendor.
 That vendor needs to have a lot to get started successfully with you.
 Evaluate your vendor for:

 - the ability to give great advice based on breadth and depth of experience